![]() |

 Remember back when we got kicked out

-of that snooty Boston Common's hotel
+of that snooty Boston Common's

 for me refusing to wear a tie?